Karthikr32/bookmyride/README.md

 {
 &nbsp;&nbsp;&nbsp; "paymentMethod": "Your Option",
 }
 > 💡 Tips: Only UPI or Card or QR Code or Bank Transfer, Net Banking are allowed.
-You can any of these values.
+You can use any of these values.

 #### ⚙️ How the Backend Processes